 b.
 Select A2:A13.
 In the Font group click Italic.
 In the font size box, select 10.
 In the font style drop-down box, select Arial.

+Formatting Cell Data:

 a.
 Select column B, and use SHIFT+right arrow to select across to include column G. On the Home tab, in the Number group, click the Number Format drop-down list and choose Currency.